Pennsylvania Court Records

 The search result yields the inmates’ biographical data, incarceration information, and a mugshot.
 Ensure to fill in the search criteria appropriately for an accurate result.

-When in search of an inmate held in a county or city jail, the requestor visit, call or mail the correctional agency operating such local jail to request information on an inmate.
-However, most of these agencies provide an inmate search tool on their websites or the county’s website.
+When in search of an inmate held in a county or city jail, inquirers typically visit, call or mail the local correctional agency to request information on an inmate.
+However, most agencies provide an inmate search tool on their websites or the county’s website.
 For example, residents may find inmates in Philadelphia via the Inmate Locator on the Philadelphia Prisons Department (PDP) website.
 Find here the list of county prisons and their administrators in Pennsylvania to facilitate your search.
 Generally, access to these inmate portals is free, and users are allowed to query the database by a number of criteria, including a name and ID.

 How To Find A Federal Inmate In Pennsylvania?